 By using a landing page between Facebook & Amazon, you are essentially building a sales funnel for your Amazon product.

 All in all, a landing page tool built for Amazon allows Amazon sellers to make the most of their advertising spend.

 Now that we’ve discussed the most common mistakes Amazon sellers make with Facebook Ads, we’ll move on to some positive tactics for effective Facebook Ads.

 The key to successful Facebook Ads is running multiple versions of your ads to different audiences and allowing the data to inform your decisions on where to spend money.
 If you are running identical ads to different audiences and one audience performs better, then you can turn off the other audiences and channel the funds towards the successful audience.

 Many people understand the general concept of split testing, but they mess up in the execution.
 By this, I mean they do not isolate variables.
 I had a client who set up an ad campaign that was testing different audiences, but each audience had different ad creativity & copy.
 So the variance in results cannot be attributed to the audience or the ad creative/copy.

 Fortunately, Facebook has a feature in Ads Manager to test creatives, audiences, delivery optimization & placements.

 And for testing different ad copy, headlines, call to action, etc. you can simply create a copy of the parent ad & change the desired element.
 Then you can copy that ad to another ad set if you are testing ad sets, simultaneously.

 Facebook gives you 3 different options for targeting audiences.

 Here you are building a profile of your customer.
-You can choose location, age, gender and seemingly endless variety of interests, behaviors and demographic characteristics.
+You can choose the location, age, gender, and the seemingly endless variety of interests, behaviors, and demographic characteristics.